mbeddr/mps-platform-docs/src/doc/docs/home/debugging.md

 >
 > (Brian Kernighan)

-If you are unsure how do debug in general, read: [How do I Debug my Program?](http://websites.umich.edu/~eecs381/generalFAQ/Debugging.html).
+If you need help with general debugging topics, read: [How do I Debug my Program?](http://websites.umich.edu/~eecs381/generalFAQ/Debugging.html)
 For more in-depth explanations regarding debugging in MPS, visit:

 - [Debugging in MPS](https://specificlanguages.com/articles/debugging/){{ blog('sl') }}